 The atmosphere cultivated is intimate, with an upscale yet cozy flair.
 Tucked away amongst lush shrubbery and wooden facades, it feels a world away from its bustling surroundings.
 Their Sunday Brunch is always an exciting and elaborate affair as well.
 This decadent menu consists of red wine braised short ribs served with goat cheese and quail eggs.

 Even if you’re not in the mood for a succulent supper, we recommend going just for the live jazz music and creative cocktails alone.
 It is the best place to treat yourself in Boone.
 Every meal is sure to be memorable.

 Set in a historic hundred-year-old building, Cafe Portofino is a casual eatery cooking up classic Italian cuisine and one of the best restaurants in Boone, NC.
 An open kitchen and cozy dining room create a charming and easygoing ambiance.
 The structure was once home to an old railway maintenance station, adding to its vintage vibe.
 The outdoor deck offers gorgeous surroundings, and the mountain backdrop is the ideal alfresco companion.

-Plating up fresh handmade pasta and pizzas and sandwiches, the menu here has a vast selection of creative courses.
+Plating fresh handmade pasta, pizzas, and sandwiches, the menu here has a vast selection of creative courses.
 The Spiced Sirloin Over Penne is a commonly preferred pick.

 Next door is a full-service adjoining bar aptly named ‘Tap Room.’
 It provides many entertainment activities with large screen TVs, darts, billiards, video games, a jukebox, and board games.

-In the frequent crowd, you’ll find a mix of college kids and young professionals.
+You’ll find a mix of college kids and young professionals in the frequent crowd.
 An extensive list of globally inspired wines, locally made beers, and specialty crafted cocktails.
 Try one of their many takes on the time-honored drink, the Mule.